samuelschimmel/samuelschimmel.github.io/wellness.md

 ## tl;dr

+(insert sun is a deadly laser gif)

-Regardless of season or weather conditions, using UVA sunscreen everyday, and wearing a sun hat and sunglassses when you're outside and the sun is up, are the absolute most important things you can do to limit premature aging and look young in middle age and beyond.
+Regardless of season or weather conditions, using UVA sunscreen everyday, and wearing a sun hat and sunglassses when you're outside and the sun is up, are the absolute most important things you can do to limit premature (i.e., preventable) aging and look young in middle age and beyond.
 There are many things you can do to reduce UV exposure, which I detail in this section, but as with most things in life, you can get 80% of the benefits with 20% of the efforts. **In this case that means applying sunscreen with UVA protection to your face and neck every morning (don't forget SPF lip balm), and wearing sunglasss and a wide-brimmed UPF sun hat whenever you're outside and the sun is up.**

 ## The Importance of Sun Protection

 Post WWII there has been a ton of misinformation about the sun in the US.
 The sun is not your friend, it is a giant ball of carcinogenic radiation.
+It is an ongoing nuclear detonation that has been happening for billions of years and will continue for billions more.
 Most people know about the risks of sun burn and skin cancer, but not photoaging.
 Sun exposure is responsible for 80-90% of premature visible aging.
+The operative word in that sentence is premature, meaning preventable.
 UV damage (including through clouds and windows) is permanent and cumulative over the course of your lifetime.
 I know the sun feels great but it is unbelievably damaging to your skin without sunscreen - even in small doses (it all adds up over your lifetime), even if you’re not burning, even through windows, even in the winter, even if it’s cloudy.
 You can look literally decades younger than your actual age if you wear sunscreen and use other forms of sun protection every day over the course of your life.
 Part of the confusion is that photo aging doesn't show when you're young - sun damage from your early years can take years or even decades to show up.

 The sun emits 2 kinds of radiation: UVA and UVB.